wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 ## Script Variables

-The script uses the following variables:
+The script uses the following variables, which are set in the monitor object itself:

 - `USERNAME`: your monitor username
 - `PASSWORD`: plaintext password (should only be used for testing)